kriegaex/projects/Python/2048/README.md

 This is the implementation of the famous game 2048.

-Running: run the program in terminal then the game will start.
+Running: run the program in terminal.